-Around this time of life, children often leave home, elderly parents begin needing care and marriages often suffer from a partner’s medical issues or changing life goals.
+Around this time of life, children often leave home, elderly parents begin needing care and marriages are often affected by a partner’s medical issues or changing life goals.
 All of these factors lead to a high rate of depression and physical fatigue in many women.

-As life expectancy increased, the number of postmenopausal diseases also increased.
-Many women suffer from physical conditions like urinary incontinence, chronic migraines and breast cancer.
+As life expectancy increased, the number of postmenopausal diseases has also increased.
+Many women are affected by physical conditions like urinary incontinence, chronic migraines and breast cancer.
 Osteoporosis, hypercholesterolemia (high cholesterol) and atherosclerosis (plaque buildup in arteries) also begin affecting many women after menopause.

-In their elderly years, many women suffer emotionally from the loss of friends and family members.
-Their physical strength and memory weaken, and many women end up living in solitude in their remaining years, contributing to mental health issues.
+In their elderly years, many women experience the loss of friends and family members.
+Their physical strength and memory weaken, and many women end up living in solitude in their remaining years, which contributes to mental health issues.
 The risk of cardiac and cerebral vascular diseases also increases at old age.

-Women suffer from many of the same conditions and diseases as men, but the diseases affect them differently and at different times.
+Women are affected by many of the same conditions and diseases as men, but the diseases affect them differently and at different times.
 There are also many gender-specific diseases that only affect women.

 Throughout their entire lives, women are at a higher risk for metabolic syndrome.
 Metabolic syndrome causes high blood pressure, high glucose levels, abnormal lipid levels and increased waist size.
-Women who suffer from metabolic syndrome have a higher risk for heart attack and stroke.
+Women with metabolic syndrome have a higher risk for heart attack and stroke.

 The autoimmune disease Lupus also affects more women than men.
-Those suffering from lupus die more often from cancer and infections than otherwise healthy people.
+Those with lupus die more often from cancer and infections than otherwise healthy people.

-Women are also more likely to suffer from urinary tract infections (UTI), especially in women older than 60.
+Women are also more likely to experience a urinary tract infection, or UTI, especially women older than 60.
 UTIs cause frequent urination and a burning feeling during urination.
 If untreated, it can spread to the kidneys, causing sepsis.
 Sepsis is the body’s response to infection which sometimes causes death.

 Heart disease is a type of cardiovascular disease.
-Women are more likely to suffer from heart disease 10 years later in life than men, and about 42 percent of women who suffer a heart attack die within a year.
-Comparatively, only 24 percent of men die within a year of suffering a heart attack.
+Women are more likely to experience heart disease 10 years later in life than men, and about 42 percent of women who have a heart attack die within a year.
+Comparatively, only 24 percent of men die within a year of a heart attack.
 Heart disease accounts for about 25 percent of all female deaths.
 An estimated 64 percent of women who die suddenly from heart disease never reported feeling symptoms.

-Cancer kills more than a quarter of a million women ever year in the U.S. The types of cancer that affect the most women include skin cancer, breast cancer, lung cancer and colorectal cancer.
+Cancer kills more than a quarter of a million women every year in the U.S. The types of cancers that affect the most women include skin cancer, breast cancer, lung cancer and colorectal cancer.